emory-libraries/eulcore-history/doc/index.rst

 EULcore |release|
 =================

-EULxml is one of a a collection of reusable Python_ components from `Emory University Libraries`_.
+EULcore is a collection of reusable Python_ components from `Emory University Libraries`_.
 The library contains both released and unreleased beta components.
 Except where noted otherwise, components documented here are released and ready for production use.

 .. _Python: http://www.python.org/
 .. _Emory University Libraries: http://web.library.emory.edu/